Simple and statistically sound recommendations for analysing physical theories: Problems with model testing

 Overlaying confidence regions and performing random scans are straightforward methods for ``hypothesis tests'' of physical theories with many parameters or testable predictions.
 For example, it is tempting to say that a model is excluded if a uniform random or grid scan finds no samples for which the experimental predictions lie inside every 95\%~confidence region.
-This procedure is, however, misleading and prone to misinterpretation.
+This procedure is, however, prone to misinterpretation: just as in \cref{sec:limit_intersection}, it severely under-estimates error rates, and, just as in \cref{sec:random}, it easily misses solutions.

-Testing and comparing individual models in a statistically defensible manner is challenging.
-On the frequentist side, one can calculate a global \pvalue : the probability of obtaining data as extreme or more extreme than observed, if the model in question is true.
-On the Bayesian side, one can perform Bayesian model comparison~\cite{Robert:1995oiy} to find any change brought about by data to the relative plausibility of two different models.
-Neither of these approaches is simple, and the task of model testing and comparison is in general full of subtleties.\cite{Robert:1996lhi, Cousins:2013hry}